 Above N’s head, some architext constructed another sky — a sky to beat all others — to envelope the earth up and beyond the true sky [of your childhood and lazy Sundays in the park].
 The feeling was almost religious.
 A temple was a temple where the people looked to people who were wizards and witchdoctors to appease their gods.

-He pressed her closely to herself and the glint of a reptile’s flashing eyes turned to data surrounding the jeep as it swerved into the visitors’ area outside the execution chamber.
+She pressed him closely to themselves and the glint of a reptile’s flashing eyes turned to data surrounding the jeep as it swerved into the visitors’ area outside the execution chamber.
 They had no culpability and gained the freedom to utterly transform nature according to their desire for supernature.
-They had surrendered to their ritual to identify the untruth of facts, to know superstition and faith, knowledge and communication of the past, present and future, even on transitory amoral grounds, meeting in intimacy with a lack of identity or social responsibility, to design their protection.
+They had surrendered to the ritual to identify the untruth of facts, to know superstition and faith, knowledge and communication of the past, present and future, even on transitory amoral grounds, meeting in intimacy with a lack of identity or social responsibility, to design their protection.
 They eviscerated all domains and dimensions with the code of invisibility, synchronous, multiplying into infinity.

 The original sin of calling something new by a new name was revealed as the very thought of fiction.